mirzahusadzic/egemma/README.md

 }
 ```

-### Summarize Code or Markdown File
+### Summarize Code, Markdown, or Log File

 **Endpoint:** `POST /summarize`
 **Authentication:** Bearer Token (using `WORKBENCH_API_KEY`)
-**Description:** Upload a code or Markdown file and get a summary, optionally formatted in Markdown if the input is a Markdown file.
+**Description:** Upload a code, Markdown, or log file and get a summary.
+Log files are automatically condensed before summarization.
 Summarization is guided by a configurable persona.

 **Request Body:**